How OEMs Can Educate, Reward, and Drive Sales in the Channel

 Manage it all in one place.
 Putting together an effective training program involves more than simply sending out content and quizzes to your partners.
 A good part of this involves managing training modules and ensuring you get the right content to the right people.
 In today’s digital, on-the-go world, it’s key to stay in front of your indirect sales reps by making your training programs accessible at all times.
 By incorporating elements of your LMS, or by integrating it directly, into your existing channel incentive program, you can leverage an audience that is already participating in the sales promotions being executed through your platform.

-WorkStride’s interactive and configurable training module allows you to manage rewards, cap spending limits and promote certain products with videos, documents, and quizzes.
+WorkStride’s channel incentive solution allows you to manage rewards, cap spending limits and promote certain products with videos, documents, and quizzes.
 It’s a centralized, streamlined addition to your channel incentive program through which sales reps can partake in key training exercises that will help them better sell your products and strengthen your relationships.
 Contact us for a demo today.